MBSR

 -

-Individuals dealing with chronic pain: The techniques taught in MBSR have shown effectiveness in addressing and alleviating chronic pain, offering alternative strategies for pain management.
-(Always consult your doctor before enrolling in any mindfulness course).
+Those living with chronic pain – mindfulness-based approaches have shown effectiveness in improving quality of life and offering alternative strategies for managing pain.
+(Always consult with your physician before beginning any mindfulness program.)

 -